 Each of these is a little awkward; you have to read them carefully.
 In the first, we aren’t just saying that “not everyone knows everyone else,” but more strongly, “each person has someone they don’t know.”
 The second says this explicitly, but not quite in everyday language (it reads more like a logician wrote it).
 The third is even more “logicianese,” with phrases like “there exists” and “such that”.
 But the goal here is to write precisely, because that’s what we need in logic.

-In plain English, the clearest wording might be, “In each village, no one knows everyone else.”
-Here I just negated the inner phrase by replacing, in effect, “there is” with “there is no.”
+In plain English, the clearest wording might be, “In some village, no one knows everyone else.”
+Here I negated the inner phrase by replacing, in effect, “there is” with “there is no.”

 So, what is the general procedure for doing this?